 8. Thieves will be deterred by a locked garage

 A locked garage will have a deterrent effect on all but the most determined of thieves.
-The casual stealer will move on to your neighbour’s car if faced with a difficult to access garage.
-This applies to those who seek to take parts of the car – such as the valuable catalytic convertor or even the hood adorment.
+The casual stealer will move on to your neighbor’s car if faced with a difficult-to-access garage.
+This applies to those who seek to take parts of the car – such as the valuable catalytic convertor or even the hood adornment.

 9. Garaging your car will help you get better deals on car insurance

 Garaging your car helps you get better deals on car insurance as it lessens the risk of damage or theft, reducing premiums and the deductibles (excesses) you may have to pay if something does happen.

 In fact, if you’re lucky enough to have a classic car, or a rare model, or even a modern, expensive supercar, your insurer may require the car to be garaged overnight.

 But it is important to keep in mind that every carrier has different requirements for garaging your car.
 The most common requirement is that you have to keep your car garaged every night, but some companies require you to garage your car for at least a certain number of days per month.

 But how much do you save exactly on your insurance premiums?
 Well, it depends on where you live and how you maintain your car.

 For example, if you live in a place where the weather is generally good, your insurance company won’t take the cost of damage from inclement weather into account when calculating your premiums.

 However, in states where rain and snow is a common occurrence, keeping your car in a garage can save you a significant amount of money.